s-will/Infrared/Doc/Tutorials/README.md

 # Infrared Tutorials

 We provide two tutorial Jupyter notebooks.
+The Bookchapter tutorial should be used together with our bookchaper on RNA design.
+The other works as an introduction to RNA design using Infrared and general ideas of modeling in Infrared.

+For further instructive material, see the examples, which showcase how to express various bioinformatics problems in Infrared.

 These tutorials are part of the [online documentation](https://www.lix.polytechnique.fr/~will/Software/Infrared) of Infrared and Supplemental material of the upcoming Infrared publication.

-To view the notebooks, including results, visit the [tutorials in the online documentation](https://www.lix.polytechnique.fr/~will/Software/Infrared/Doc/usergroup2.html).
+To view the notebooks, including results, visit the [tutorials in the online documentation](https://www.lix.polytechnique.fr/~will/Software/Infrared/Doc/usergroup0.html).

 ## How to edit and run the notebooks